Nestled deep in the Mojave Desert is a land of big shining waters, never-ending sunshine, and incredible beauty.

-The best way to handle June in Lake Havasu is to get out early – like 4 am early, and then relax indoors with a good book during the heat of the day.
+The best way to handle summer in Lake Havasu is to get out early – like 4 am early, and then relax indoors with a good book during the heat of the day.
 Evenings are still hot, but cool enough to swim in the lake, dine on a waterfront patio, and stroll through town.

-January in Lake Havasu was my favorite, with its cool temps, plus January is when Lake Havasu City hosts the annual Balloon Festival – more on that later.
+January in Lake Havasu was my favorite, with its cool temps.
+Plus, January is when Lake Havasu City hosts the annual Balloon Festival.

 How to Get to Lake Havasu City

 Lake Havasu City is a two-hour drive from McCarran International Airport (LAS) in Las Vegas.
 It’s an easy airport to fly in and out of, and I always find great deals on flights (especially in the summer).

-We have had great luck using Kayak to search for deals on car rentals to drive to and from Lake Havasu City, and renting a car gives us more opportunities for exploring farther afield.
+We almost always use Kayak to search for deals on car rentals to drive to and from Lake Havasu City, and renting a car gives us more opportunities for exploring farther afield.